Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

 Total sales for the initial event followed by the DVD/digital programs, residual products and subsequent events has topped $2 million.

-But just in case a 21,000-word beast seems daunting, take a look at Mint’s landing page that follows the exact same rules using far less real estate.
+Just in case a 21,000-word beast seems daunting, take a look at Mint’s landing page.
+They follow the same rules but use far less real estate.

-Again, the subheads are aimed directly at the benefits: first, being delivered from the hell of online finance — namely, complexity — and second, being delivered to the heaven that is Mint — your financial life, in one easy-to-understand place.
+Again, the subheads are aimed directly at the benefits.
+First, being delivered from the hell of complex online finance.
+Second, being delivered to the heaven that is Mint — your financial life, in one easy-to-understand place.

 Mint’s landing page shows that subheads don’t have to be fancy if you use curiosity, personality, and direct appeal the right way.
 But they do have to be focused and clear.

-At the risk of being shamelessly self-promotional, KlientBoost’s own subheads also include these same three ingredients.
+At the risk of being shamelessly self-promotional (again), KlientBoost’s own subheads also include these same three ingredients.